haipinglu/my-hugo-academic-web/content/authors/haiping-lu/_index.md

 <!-- Founding Director of the UK Open Multimodal AI Network -->

 🏛️ I am a Professor of Machine Learning at the [School of Computer Science](http://www.sheffield.ac.uk/cs) and the Head of [AI Research Engineering](https://shef-aire.github.io/) at the [Centre for Machine Intelligence](https://www.sheffield.ac.uk/ai), University of Sheffield.
-I am also the incoming Director of the [UK Open Multimodal AI Network (UKOMAIN)](https://multimodalai.github.io/), funded by [EPSRC](https://www.ukri.org/councils/epsrc/), which builds on the [Meta-learning for Multimodal Data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) interest group at the [Alan Turing Institute](https://www.turing.ac.uk/).
+I am also the Director of the [UK Open Multimodal AI Network (UKOMAIN)](https://multimodalai.github.io/), funded by [EPSRC](https://www.ukri.org/councils/epsrc/), which builds on the [Meta-learning for Multimodal Data](https://www.turing.ac.uk/research/interest-groups/meta-learning-multimodal-data) interest group at the [Alan Turing Institute](https://www.turing.ac.uk/).
 Subscribe to the [Multimodal AI Community mailing list](https://groups.google.com/a/sheffield.ac.uk/g/multimodal-ai-community-group) for updates on UKOMAIN.

 🖥️ My research focuses on translational multimodal AI technologies for healthcare and scientific discovery: